 Claire said she was unaware of a term that limited the mileage she could drive.
 She said she’d told the dealer the monthly amount she wanted to pay and there was no discussion of a mileage cap.
 She said she’d had hire purchase agreements before and hadn’t been charged excess mileage when she returned the cars.
 She said if she’d known about the limit she wouldn’t have agreed to it as 6,000 miles a year wasn’t enough to cover her driving needs.

-The finance provider said the agreement clearly set out the annual mileage cap and so they were entitled to invoice Claire for going over the allowed mileage.
+Claire made a complaint to the finance provider.
+The finance provider said in its final response that the agreement clearly set out the annual mileage cap and so they were entitled to charge Claire for going over the allowed mileage.
+Unhappy with the final response letter, Claire asked us to investigate her complaint.

 What we said